automategreen/docs/source/includes/sensors/_temperature.md

 ## Temperature Sensor Chart

 The temperature charts can be used to view the past temperature changes.
-The graphs support four type of temperature:
+The graphs support five types:

   - Daily average
   - 6-hour average